Nuravar/Open-Textbook-Notes/MECHTRON 2MD3/Assignment1.md

     return n;
 }
 ```
+For the `GCD` function, I first created a while loop to check if the remainder case was equal to zero.
+The code works by continously comparing the result of the modulus between two numbers `n` and `m`, where `n` becomes `m`and `m` becomes the result of `n%m`.
+Once `m` becomes zero it would return the greatest common multiple.
+There is also no need to error check, as every number has a multiple of 1.

 ## Question 6
 >The birthday paradox says that the probability that two people in a room will have the same birthday is more than half as long as the number of people in the room (n), is greater than 23.
 This property is not really a paradox, but many people find it surprising.
 Design a C++ program that can test this paradox by a series of experiments on randomly generated birthdays, which test this paradox for n = 5,10,15,20,...,100.
 You should run at least 100 experiments for each value of n.
 Your program should output a single comma-separated line for each n showing: 1) the value of n; 2) the number of experiments that returned two people in that test having the same birthday; 3) the measured probability of 2 people in the group having the same birthday.
 To calculate “measured probability” for each n: let c be the number of experiments in which at least 2 people had the same birthday and let e be the number of experiments.
 We define the “measured probability” as c/e.
 Example output is as follows: